 The Place, located in Riverside, opened in 2007 and provides permanent housing for 25 adults, along with supportive services, laundry, shower facilities, meals, referrals, and fellowship for drop-in center guests.
-The drop-in center operates 24/7/365 and serves as a portal of entry for hard-to-engage homeless individuals with a serious mental health disorder.
-The drop-in center had 6,522 total visits in FY18/19.
-The permanent housing component operated at above 100% occupancy over the course of the year.
-Overall, more than 91% of residents of The Place maintained stable housing for one year or longer.
+The permanent housing component operated at 91% occupancy over the course of the year.
+Nearly 88% of the individuals who have resided in The Path maintained stable housing for one year or longer